stfc/PSyclone/doc/developer_guide/psyir.rst

            self.types = type_list

-It was decided to include the datatype name as an attribute of ScalarType rather than subclassing.
+It was decided to include datatype intrinsic as an attribute of ScalarType rather than subclassing.
 So, for example, a 4 byte real scalar is defined like this